KxSystems/embedPy/README.md

 #### embedPy function API

-Using the function API, `embedPy` objects can be directly declared callable, enabling direct calling of functions/methods.
+Using the function API, `embedPy` objects can be directly declared callable, enabling direct calling of the underlying functions/methods.

 Users explicitly specify the return type as embedPy, q or foreign.
 Given `obj`, an `embedPy` object representing a callable Python function/method, we can carry out the following operations